archivesspace/tech-docs/ASTRO/src/content/docs/about/development.md

   label: Home
 ---

 Tech Docs is a [Node.js](https://nodejs.org) application, built with [Astro](https://astro.build/) and its [Starlight](https://starlight.astro.build/) documentation site framework.
 The source code is hosted on [GitHub](https://github.com/archivesspace/tech-docs).
-The site is statically built and hosted via [Cloudflare Pages](https://pages.cloudflare.com/) with the custom domain [docs.archivesspace.org](docs.archivesspace.org).
+The site is statically built and hosted via [Cloudflare Pages](https://pages.cloudflare.com/).
 Content is written in [Markdown](./authoring#commonly-used-markdown-syntax).
 When the source code changes, a new set of static files are generated and published shortly after.

 ## Dependencies

 Tech Docs depends on the following open source software (see [package.json](https://github.com/archivesspace/tech-docs/blob/master/package.json) for current version information):

-1. [Node.js](https://nodejs.org) - JavaScript development platform and build tool chain
+1. [Node.js](https://nodejs.org) - JavaScript development and build environment
-2. [Astro](https://astro.build/) - Static site generator and JavaScript framework
+2. [Astro](https://astro.build/) - Static site generator conceptually based on "components" (React, Vue, Svelte, etc.) rather than "templates" (Handlebars, Pug, Haml, etc.)
-3. [Starlight](https://starlight.astro.build/) - Astro plugin for building a documentation website
+3. [Starlight](https://starlight.astro.build/) - Astro plugin and theme for documentation websites
 4. [Sharp](https://sharp.pixelplumbing.com/) - Image transformation library used by Astro
 5. [Prettier](https://prettier.io/) - Source code formatter used locally in text editors and in CI for testing and build purposes